Board Plans & Policies

 Polar Points: Board plans include a cash component called "points" which may be used when board plans are active.
 These points enable students to bring guests to the dining halls or purchase a la carte foods at the Smith Union dining operations.
 Points not used at the end of the semester are forfeited and cannot be carried forward to the next semester.
 Additional funds for dining may be purchased through the OneCard program.

 ID Cards: Board plans are not transferable and all students are required to present their ID cards for entrance into the dining halls and for meal plan point or OneCard purchases in the cash operations.
-Students who do not have their ID cards may pay the cash rate for their meal.
 Lost student ID cards should be reported and replaced immediately at the OneCard office located in Coles Tower adjacent to Thorne Hall.

 Billing Process and Financial Aid: All meal plans are billed to student accounts on a semester basis.
 Board plans may be changed during an enrollment period at the end of each semester.
 Following the enrollment period, a $25 fee will be charged for late changes.
 No changes will be allowed after the late change period.
 Please understand that choice of meal plan directly affects the board charge on your semester bill.
-Since board cost is a component of a student's financial aid budget, financial aid awards will be adjusted for students on aid who do not select the "Res 19" meal plan.
+Since board cost is a component of a student's financial aid budget, financial aid awards may be adjusted for students on aid who do not select the "Res 19" meal plan.
+For all financial aid questions, please contact the Student Aid office at email@example.com or 207-725-3144.

 Questions regarding board plan policies at Bowdoin?
 Contact Tricia Gipson, Business Manager, 725-3912